cavastir/hr/surveyors/pseo.md

 5. **Forgetting Null Checks**: Always include null checks when accessing potentially undefined properties, especially with dynamic content.

+6. **Duplicate Location Information**: Avoid adding location information to headings when the keyword already contains location references (e.g., use "land surveyors in south east melbourne" instead of "land surveyors in south east melbourne in Melbourne").

 ## Best Practices for Maintaining and Extending

 1. **Adding New Keywords**: